You might want to see our book excerpt, Eight Ways to Use Video With English Language Learners

 Animated Tales Of The World from HBO is an excellent series of folktales from throughout the world.
 I’ve used them to teach geography, history, and writing.

 The Pink Panther series of movies have been great, specifically the parts where Peter Sellers fights his man-servant Cato.
 These hilarious slapstick scenes are wonderful times to teach vocabulary related to home.
-However, I offer this recommendation with some hesitancy, since some could view it as perpetuating stereotypes and find it offensive.
-I’d be interested in hearing opinions on this issue.
+However, I offer recommendation with some hesitancy, since some could view it as perpetuating stereotypes and find it offensive.
+I’d be interested in hearing opinions on issue.
 Certainly, none of my students, who are mostly Asian, have felt that way.
-I’ve engaged students in this kind of discussion everytime I’ve shown the movies.
+I’ve engaged students in kind of discussion everytime I’ve shown the movies.

 Father Of The Bride with Steve Martin (and its sequel) provides some hilarious and teachable scenes about family, food, and home.